5.23.2013

 Things passively enter our lives all the time.
 Some of them are great.
 But a lot of the stuff that comes across our path just doesn't do much for us.

-Wanna make the next three months amazing?
-Here are five steps to get you there.
+Wanna make your summer count?
+Here are five steps to see it happen.

 Watch something great.